Time to take action5 mins read

 Without a willingness by world leaders, governments, regulators and NGOs to look dispassionately at the scientific evidence in favor of smoke-free alternatives to continued smoking, transformative change will simply be impossible.
 But we take heart from the fact that, in some countries, that reality has already been recognized.

 In the US and the UK, there is a growing acknowledgement that smoke-free alternatives to cigarettes can complement existing health policies focused on prevention and cessation.
-In Japan, there has been a 22 percent reduction in cigarette consumption in the past three years, since the introduction of smoke-free products.
-That is a remarkable figure.

 At PMI, we take our wider responsibilities as a company very seriously.
 And we urge others, in the same spirit of seriousness, to put aside their prejudices, reflect on the role smoke-free alternatives to cigarettes can play and support us in our mission.